20230228 144455

 Anyway.

 The compressor worked okay as it came, but there were some things I didn't like about it, so I set out to make a few changes.
-First, I didn't like the air chuck.
-There are much easier to work with chucks available, however the Tozalazz comes with an unusual (at east to me) air hose.
-What I mean is it is not the standard 1/4-inch NPT used on most compressors in America.
-And the hose from the compressor has a non-NPT connector.
+First, I didn't like the air chuck it came with.
+There are much easier to work with chucks available.
+The Tozalazz air hose fittings are different than the one 1/4-inch NPT commonly used here in the U.S. And the hose from the compressor has a non-NPT connector.
 Meaning I could not purchase a standard, air hose with a 1/4-inch connector to connect to it.

 So, I cut the connector off the hose from the compressor and installed a barbed 1/4-inch NPT.
 So, I could now use any air hose or accessory that uses the common 1/4-inch connector.